mogenedy/ehgezly/README.md

 ## 📌 Business Requirements

-This system has been built and designed to enable project owners to re-sell their services.
+This system has been built and designed to enable project owners to re-sale their services.
 It is flexible and can be adapted to **any kind of reservation system**, such as:
 - Gym reservation system
 - Hotel reservation system